 - Allow to cool for 5 minutes before removing from pan and eating.

-- You can probably get everything bagel seasoning already mixed at your grocery store (Trader Joe’s has it for sure), or you can make your own.
+- You can probably get everything bagel seasoning already mixed at your grocery store (Trader Joe’s has it for sure- it's called "Everything But the Bagel"), or you can make your own.